kazhang123/carbon-footprint-tracker/README.md

 - The CarbonFootprintLog class had poor cohesion, as it was handling behaviour related to the date.
 I fixed this by making a Date class to specifically handle functionality related to the date
 - There was redundant and unnecessary coupling between the CarbonFootprintApp and CarbonEmission classes
-I fixed this by removing the CarbonEmission objects as fields
+I fixed this by removing the CarbonEmission objects as fields and locally instantiating them